 A Trustee does not ask this committee for guidance.
 All requests are made through the President to the chair of the committee, who in turn may research the problem, assign it to one of the committee members, consult with all members, or at times draw on the specialized resources of outside law firms after receiving approval from the Board to engage the law firm on the CSA’s behalf.
 Attorneys on the legal committee do not represent the Assembly or its Board.
 However, because of their knowledge of the Assembly, they are in a position to spot potential legal issues and to be helpful to attorneys retained by the CSA.

-The major function of the Membership Committee is to define and interpret the qualifications for the purchase of privilege tickets.
-The committee makes decisions on applications to purchase CSA privilege tickets and applications for Associate Membership.
-All Guidelines for the purchase of privilege tickets are outlined in the Bylaws and Assembly News rules and regulations.
-The committee keeps a record of Members and Associate Members.
-Voting Cards for Members and Associate Members are kept up-to-date by the committee.
-STATISTICS - At the winter Trustee meeting, the committee may be asked to interpret Member, Associate Member, and other statistics and advise the Board of Trustees as to how these statistics may relate to privilege ticket sales.
+The major function of the Membership Committee is to interpret the qualifications for the purchase of Assembly Tickets.
+The committee makes decisions on applications to purchase CSA Assembly Tickets and applications for Associate Membership.
+All Guidelines for the purchase of Assembly Tickets are outlined in the Bylaws and Assembly News Policies and Rules.

 The nominations committee has the duty of annually preparing a slate of five (5) persons to serve three (3) year terms as elected Trustees of the CSA Board of Trustees and of submitting the slate directly to the membership at the annual meeting for appropriate action.
 The committee prepares a list of suggested nominees and then reviews their eligibility and qualifications.
 The committee (or individual members) may find it helpful to interview possible candidates to determine their qualifications, interests and availability prior to asking them to serve.
 After thorough review, the committee agrees upon a slate plus several alternates in case nominees do not accept.
 The nominees are then contacted.